3 Reasons to Have a Neighborhood Watch ProgramMay 15, 2014

 3. Crime Prevention

 Finally, the Neighborhood Watch does more than fight crime – it prevents crime.
-By regularly going through the motions of Neighborhood Watch operations and training, the Watch shows criminals who might think to case the neighborhood that there are, in fact, individuals who are vigilant against the threat crime poses.
+By regularly going through the motions of program operations and training, the Watch shows criminals who might think to case the neighborhood that there are, in fact, individuals who are vigilant against the threat crime poses.
 In the end, it is better to be safe than sorry, and a Watch in even the safest of neighborhoods embodies exactly this.

 As you can see, it is very beneficial to have a neighborhood watch in your area.
 The good news is that a neighborhood watch program is not difficult to start.
 The person who wants to start the group should get interested members together and contact their local law enforcement agency to register them.
 At least one police officer should attend the first couple of meetings to explain how a neighborhood watch program works and provide guidance.
 The members should ask the police officers a lot of questions during the meetings so that they can operate the neighborhood watch program effectively.